Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/beyond-numbers-words.md

 ---
-title: Beyond Numbers Words
+title: Beyond Numbers & Words
 description: Master Jacques Coppenole
 layout: blog
 featured_image: "/img/upload/beyond-numbers-words.jpg"
 subtitle: The value of analysing text
 date: 2021-04-04T06:03:31.000+02:00
-summary: The value of analysing text
+summary: 'The value of analysing text: An interesting article in Financiele Dagblad last week on the use of advanced text analytics on a large set of news articles.
+  The DNB did an analysis on c.
+1 million articles spanning 36 years.'

 ---
 An interesting article in Financiele Dagblad last week on the use of advanced text analytics on a large set of news articles.
 The DNB did an analysis on c.
 1 million articles spanning 36 years.